viduwaa/past-paper-portal/README.md

 -   🔄 **Pagination** - Load more papers dynamically

--   🎯 **Department Filtering** - Filter by ITT, CMT, and other departmentsYou can start editing the page by modifying `app/page.tsx`.
+-   🎯 **Department Filtering** - Filter by ITT, CMT, and other departments.
 The page auto-updates as you edit the file.

 -   📅 **Year & Semester Filtering** - Filter by study year and semester